aws-lite/aws-lite/plugins/cloudformation/readme.md

   - Array of objects specifying stack input parameters
   - [More details (AWS)](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_Parameter.html)
 - **`ResourceTypes` (array)**
-  - Array of CloudFormation template resource types with permissions for this create stack action
+  - Array of CloudFormation template resource types with permissions for this action
   - [More details (AWS)](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-iam-template.html)
 - **`RetainExceptOnCreate` (boolean)**
   - Set to true to ensure newly created resources are deleted if the operation rolls back, even if marked with a deletion policy of `Retain`